-In general, there is a sense that treatments for schizophrenia are improving, particularly more recently.
+In general, there is a sense that medical treatments for schizophrenia are improving, particularly more recently.
 It is a clinical reality that at present there are individuals who remain resistant to existing therapies, but ongoing developments and improvements in treatment serve to hold hope even for this particular group.

-With all these options available, it is crucial that ill persons be evaluated and re-evaluated by their physician(s) on a regular and timely basis.
-It is estimated that as many as forty percent of ill persons continue to be on medications that provide less than optimum results.
-Every effort should be made to bring these ill people to the best level of functioning possible, for example, trials of newer medications.
+With all these options available, it is crucial that persons be evaluated and re-evaluated by their physician(s) on a regular and timely basis.
+It is estimated that as many as 40% of persons continue to be on medications that provide less than optimum results.
+Every effort should be made to bring these people to the best level of functioning possible; for example, trials of newer medications.